TSP Target Date Funds Explained — Which L Fund to Pick in 2026

 The Bottom Line on Picking Your L Fund

 The TSP is a powerful tool.
 The L Funds make it accessible.
-But accessible and optimal aren’t always the same thing — and for military members with pensions, second careers, combat deployments, and non-standard timelines, the default answer is rarely the best one.
+But accessible and optimal aren’t always the same thing — and for military members juggling pensions, second careers, combat deployments, and non-standard timelines, the default answer is rarely the best one.

 Stay in the loop